sensejs/sensejs/website/docs/overview/introduction.md

 ### Modularized IoC system

-The core of the SenseJS is built upon a modularized IoC system.
+The core of the SenseJS is based on a modularized IoC system.

-A module provides injectable components and is responsible for initializing and tearing down them.
-Some modules can handle requests, like HTTP, and dispatch them to appropriate components.
+A module provides injectable components and is responsible for initializing and tearing them down.
+Some modules can handle requests, like HTTP, and dispatch them to an appropriate handler.

 Your application will be a collection of modules, and the framework will take care of the graceful setup and shutdown based on the dependency graph among modules.